James4Ever0/notes/docker usage issues.md

 docker inspect <container_id/container_name> | grep IPAddress
 ```

-now you might can talk to the container.
+now you might can talk to the container without port mappings.